-Summary of the Remuneration Structure for colleagues below board level
+Summary of the Remuneration Structure for colleagues below board level their level

+Benefits

+- We have a salary increase

+budget usually in the range

+of 2.5% of salary cost.
+For

+this year only, to recognise

+the internal and external

+environment in which we

+operate, the average salary

+increase for colleagues

+was 5.0%

+- The quantum of salary

-Salary Benefits Pension Variable remuneration We have a salary increase budget usually in the range of 2.5% of salary cost.
-For this year only, to recognise the internal and external environment in which we operate, the average salary increase for colleagues was 5.0% The quantum of salary increases are primarily driven by individual behaviours and capability We also review salaries for roles that we deem are growing rapidly in scale and/or complexity and are critical to the business and for those colleagues which market data suggests are falling behind the market rates for All colleagues are eligible for private medical insurance funded at different rates of cover depending on their level All colleagues, including the Executive Committee, receive Life Assurance cover of four times their base annual salary - All colleagues can participate in our Group Personal Pension Plan when they join the Bank.
-If they have exceeded the lifetime allowance or the annual pension tax-free contribution limit, they may elect to take cash in lieu of pension for all or some of the benefit - Employer pension contributions payable by Metro Bank is dependent on the colleague's level and ranges from 6% - 10%.
-We apply the same Company performance adjustment factor to all colleagues For all colleagues whose personal behaviours and delivery are as expected or better, we apply an adjustment factor up to a maximum of 200% Where appropriate and required by regulations, variable remuneration is deferred and delivered in shares.
+- The quantum of salary increases are primarily driven by individual behaviours and capability - We also review salaries for roles that we deem are growing rapidly in scale and/ or complexity and are critical to the business and for those colleagues which market data suggests are falling behind the market rates for their roles

+- All colleagues are eligible for private medical insurance funded at different rates of cover depending on - All colleagues, including the Executive Committee, receive Life Assurance cover of four times their base annual salary or some of the benefit

+- All colleagues can participate - We apply the same Company in our Group Personal Pension Plan when they join the Bank.
+If they have exceeded the lifetime allowance or the annual pension tax-free contribution limit, they may elect to take cash in lieu of pension for all

+- Employer pension contributions payable by Metro Bank is dependent on the colleague's level and ranges from 6% - 10%.

+Variable remuneration

+- performance adjustment factor to all colleagues - For all colleagues whose - personal behaviours and delivery are as expected or better, we apply an adjustment factor up to a maximum of 200% - Where appropriate and required by regulations, variable remuneration is deferred and delivered in shares.